EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 compliant to well-defined IT Capabilities necessary to make resources accessible to authorised users.
 Users can access the services using common interfaces.

-A
+The EGI Federation is a
 [Resource Infrastructure](https://ims.egi.eu/display/EGIG/Resource+Infrastructure)
-federates one or more Resource Centres to constitute a homogeneous operational domain, and the
+federating Resource Centres to constitute a homogeneous operational domain, and the
 [Resource Infrastructure Provider](https://ims.egi.eu/display/EGIG/Resource+Infrastructure+Provider)
 is the legal organisation that is responsible of establishing, managing and of